Advice and resources : Drugs and alcohol

 General help

-- On my mind - information that has been coproduced with young people.
-It contains information, advice and resources to help young people support their own mental health, including signposting to sources of support in times of crisis and tools to help young people manage their own wellbeing.
+Anna Freud has information which has been co-produced with young people, to help young people support their own mental health, including signposting to sources of support in times of crisis and tools to help young people manage their own wellbeing.
 The free digital resources are designed for use by children and young people between the ages of 10 – 25.